-Over the medium term, the agent will continue to provide technical support to selected municipalities to improve access to basic services and the reliability of services.
-To ensure the effective and efficient development, implementation and maintenance of municipal infrastructure, the agent plans to enrol 450 candidates for the young graduate programme and provide 1 250 municipal officials with technical skills training over the MTEF period.
-Compensation of employees accounts for an estimated 62.1% (R705.6 million) of the agent's total expenditure over the period ahead.
+Over the medium term, the agent will continue to provide technical support to selected municipalities to improve access to and the reliability of basic services.
+To ensure the effective and efficient development, rollout and maintenance of municipal infrastructure, the agent plans to enrol 450 candidates for the young graduate programme and provide 1 500 municipal officials with technical skills training over the MTEF period.